Abortion Procedures + Risks

 • If you are actually pregnant — This cannot be done through a pregnancy test alone.
 A confirmation ultrasound can medically verify your pregnancy test results and help you determine if there is a viable pregnancy to terminate.

 • How far along you are — Abortion options and costs vary significantly depending on the gestational age of the fetus; measuring from your last period will not always give you an accurate estimate, especially if your periods are irregular.
-Surgical abortion and abortion pill costs can range anywhere from $350-$3,275 – depending on how far along you are.
+Surgical abortion and abortion pill costs can range anywhere from about $600-3,000 – depending on how far along you are.
 A confirmation ultrasound is the best tool to gather this information.

 • If yours is an ectopic (or tubal) pregnancy — An ectopic pregnancy is where the pregnancy implants outside of the uterus and is a life-threatening situation.
 Early detection is essential, and a confirmation ultrasound can help rule this out and determine the location of the pregnancy for you.
 A medical abortion (abortion pill) only terminates a pregnancy inside the uterus and would not eliminate an ectopic pregnancy.